 By Ryan Tarinelli, Associated Press

-The law changes an unlawful possession of marijuana statute into a violation that’s similar to a traffic ticket, instead of a criminal charge.
+The maximum penalty for possessing less than an ounce of marijuana has been lowered to $50.
+The legislation also turns an unlawful marijuana possession statute into a violation similar to a traffic ticket, instead of a criminal charge.

-Advocates for legal marijuana acknowledge the law is a step forward but also say it falls short of addressing a web of negative consequences that come with keeping marijuana illegal.
+Advocates for marijuana legalization have argued the law is a positive step but falls short of addressing negative consequences that come with keeping the drug illegal.
+Under the law, they say people can still face immigration consequences and probation violations for basic marijuana possession.

-At least 24,400 people will no longer have a criminal record due to the bill, according to New York’s Division of Criminal Justice Services.
+At least 24,400 people will no longer have a criminal record under the law, according to the agency.